Cardinal (Catholic Church): Cardinal priests

 While the cardinalate has long been expanded beyond the Roman pastoral clergy and Roman Curia, every cardinal priest has a titular church in Rome, though they may be bishops or archbishops elsewhere, just as cardinal bishops were given one of the suburbicarian dioceses around Rome.
 Pope Paul VI abolished all administrative rights cardinals had with regard to their titular churches, though the cardinal's name and coat of arms are still posted in the church, and they are expected to celebrate Mass and preach there if convenient when they are in Rome.

 While the number of cardinals was small from the times of the Roman Empire to the Renaissance, and frequently smaller than the number of recognized churches entitled to a cardinal priest, in the 16th century the college expanded markedly.
 In 1587, Pope Sixtus V sought to arrest this growth by fixing the maximum size of the college at 70, including 50 cardinal priests, about twice the historical number.
 This limit was respected until 1958, and the list of titular churches modified only on rare occasions, generally when a building fell into disrepair.
 When Pope John XXIII abolished the limit, he began to add new churches to the list, which Popes Paul VI and John Paul II continued to do.
-Today there are close to 150 titular churches, out of over 300 churches in Rome.
+Today there are close to 150 titular churches, out of more than 300 churches in Rome.

 The cardinal who is the longest-serving member of the order of cardinal priests is titled cardinal protopriest.
 He had certain ceremonial duties in the conclave that have effectively ceased because he would generally have already reached age 80, at which cardinals are barred from the conclave.
 The current cardinal protopriest is Michael Michai Kitbunchu of Thailand.